Responsive design ensures websites work equally well on mobile phones, tablets and desktop computers.

 Bringing together charity professionals and techies for three days of seminars and receptions, plus an additional WordPress Day.

-This annual WordPress conference is calling for sponsors and presenters – I hope to give a talk.
+This annual gathering of WordPress users and developers is calling for sponsors and presenters.

 Over 100 speakers are being lined up to talk on a range of WordPress design and development topics.